 - 7.4.1 Section 40 of the Natural Environment and Rural Communities Act 2006 requires Local Planning Authorities to have regard to the purpose of conserving biodiversity.
 This is further emphasised by regulation 3(4) of the Habitat Regulations 1994 which state that Councils must have regard to the strict protection for certain species required by the EC Habitats Directive. - 7.4.2 The protection of biodiversity and protected species is a material planning consideration in the assessment of applications in accordance with Policy CP9 of the Core Strategy (adopted October 2011) and Policy DM6 of the DMLDD.
-National Planning Policy requires Local Authorities to ensure that a protected species survey is undertaken for applications that may be affected prior to determination of a planning application. - 7.4.3 The application has been submitted with a Biodiversity Checklist and a Preliminary Ecological Appraisal Survey.
+National Planning Policy requires Local Authorities to ensure that a protected species survey is undertaken for applications that may be affected prior to determination of a planning application.

+- 7.4.3 The application has been submitted with a Biodiversity Checklist and a Preliminary Ecological Appraisal Survey.
 This found no evidence of protected species on the site and limited potential for protected species to be using the site.
-However, site-specific enhancements have been suggested including the installation of bat and bird boxes in trees, retention of natural waste materials to make log piles for reptiles and amphibians. - 7.4.4 Herts Ecology have reviewed the submission and comment that removed trees should be replaced with new planting.
-In addition, they have commented that any external lighting should be designed to minimise light spill and direct it away from boundary vegetation and the river.
+However, site-specific enhancements have been suggested including the installation of bat and bird boxes in trees, retention of natural waste materials to make log piles for reptiles and amphibians. - 7.4.4 Herts Ecology commented as part of the previous application that removed trees should be replaced with new planting.
+In addition, they commented that any external lighting should be designed to minimise light spill and direct it away from boundary vegetation and the river.
 It is suggested that it would be appropriate for the development to enhance the site for bats and birds, and this could be secured through the submission of a Landscape and Biodiversity Plan.
+Such a condition was included on the previous application and it is considered both reasonable and necessary to attach the same condition to the current scheme.
 Subject to this condition, it is considered that there would be an overall net gain to biodiversity and no objections are raised. - 7.4.5 The Canal and River Trust have raised no objections to the proposal, subject to the inclusion of a number of planning conditions.
 One requires the submission of a Construction Environmental Management Plan, to include details of the protection of the waterway during construction of the development.
 This is considered reasonable and necessary, in the interest of protecting the ecological environment of the waterway.
 They have also requested a condition requiring details of a waterside landscaping scheme to be submitted to the LPA for approval.
 It is noted that the application site does not extent up to the edge of the waterway, but is enclosed by close boarded fencing.
 On this basis, it is not considered reasonable or relevant to attach a condition requiring waterside landscaping.
 Finally, a condition is suggested requiring details of lighting to be submitted to the LPA for its approval, to ensure any impact on bats and light pollution is understood and minimised.
 This condition is considered to be reasonable in the interests of protecting biodiversity at the site.